 If you’re facing a disorderly conduct charge in Ohio, let the defense lawyers at Luftman, Heck, & Associates help.
 Don’t simply live with a misdemeanor conviction because you think it’s the best you can do.

-Ohio legal statutes cover a range of prohibited activities which may be construed as obnoxious in nature and are referred to as disorderly conduct.
-These activities can include various forms of conduct which disturb the peace, such as interrupting gatherings or meetings, verbally assaulting or threatening others, and otherwise bothering, angering, or annoying others through intentional actions.
+According to Ohio Revised Code § 2917.11, disorderly conduct is an action that causes an alarm, annoyance, or inconvenience to another person.
+These actions can include various forms of conduct that disturb the peace, such as interrupting gatherings or meetings, verbally assaulting or threatening others, and otherwise intentionally bothering, angering, or annoying others.